NWA World Historic Light Heavyweight Championship: Reigns

-Stuka Jr. is the current NWA World Historic Light Heavyweight Champion, having defeated Hechicero for the championship on August 14, 2018.
-He is the seventh overall champion and the fifth individual to hold the title.
+Atlantis Jr. is he current champion in his first reign.
+He defeated Stuka Jr. For the championship on February 4, 2023.
+He is the eighth overall champion and the sixth individual to hold the title.

 Rey Bucanero is the only wrestler to have won the championship on two occasions and also holds the distinction of holding the record for the longest reign as his first reign with the championship lasted 714 days in total.
 The first champion, El Texano Jr., held the title for the shortest reign between August and December 2010, a total of 124 days.
 The championship has been vacated twice, first in 2011 when then-champion Shocker suffered a knee injury and was forced to give up the championship.
 In early 2015, CMLL vacated the championship once more, this time because champion Diamante Azul had not appeared at CMLL shows for several months.
-Current champion Hechicero was the first champion to defend the championship at a non-CMLL event as he defeated Caifan on November 27, 2016 in the main event of Lucha Memes Chairo 6 in Naucalpan, State of Mexico.
+Current champion Hechicero was the first champion to defend the championship at a non-CMLL event as he defeated Caifan on November 27, 2016, in the main event of Lucha Memes Chairo 6 in Naucalpan, State of Mexico.
 Of all the champions El Texano Jr. and Shocker are the only champions to never have a successful championship defense.
 Hechicero's 641-day reign from 2016 to 2018 saw Hechicero successfully defend the championship six times, the most of any champion.